 Eastern culture generally refers to the societal norms of countries in Far East Asia (including China, Japan, Vietnam, North Korea and South Korea) and the Indian subcontinent.
-Like the West, Eastern culture was heavily influenced by religion during its early development.
+Like the West, Eastern culture was heavily influenced by religion during its early development, but it was also heavily influenced by the growth and harvesting of rice, according to a research article published in the journal Rice in 2012.
 In general, in Eastern culture there is less of a distinction between secular society and religious philosophy than there is in the West.

 Middle Eastern culture

 Roughly speaking, the Middle East encompasses the Arabian peninsula as well as the eastern Mediterranean.
 The North African countries of Libya, Egypt and Sudan are also sometimes included, according to Britannica.
 The term "Middle Eastern culture" is another umbrella that encompasses a huge diversity of cultural practices, religious beliefs and daily habits.
 The region is the birthplace of Judaism, Christianity and Islam and is home to dozens of languages, from Arabic to Hebrew to Turkish to Pashto.

 While there is significant religious diversity in the Middle East, the predominant religion by numbers is Islam, and Islam has played a large role in the cultural development of the region.
 Islam originated in what is today Saudi Arabia in the early seventh century.
 An influential moment for the culture and development of the Middle East came after the death of the religion's founder, Muhammad, in 632, according to the Metropoliton Museum.